open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-building-howto.md

 Note that you can only add the packages for which SPEC files exist.
 To add `nano` as an alternative text editor to the image:

-1. Use the script to create a custom `utilities.json` file with a package list and update an existing `imageconfig` JSON file, for example, `edge-image.json`.
+1. Use the script to create a custom package list file, for example `utilities.json`, and update an existing `imageconfig` JSON file, for example, `edge-image.json`.

    ```bash
    # Refer to this usage format: